vjirsa/bootcamp/README.md

 ## Contributors

 The Mathematics Boot Camp would not have been possible without the help of my students, both running the boot camp, as well as writing this code.
 Here I wish to thank in particular Felix Almonte, Collins Assisi, Frederick Carver and Gautam Vallabha who tutored several afternoon sessions over the years and developed the exercises.
 Their contribution cannot be overstated.
 Jaime Morris helped in the typing and formatting of the code and Ajay Pillai did the lion's share in generating the figures and formatting the code.
 Without these two, the script would have never evolved beyond a few hand-scribbled notes.
 Armin Fuchs spent considerable time on debugging the manuscript and took over my class towards the end of my tenure at FAU.
-This repository was created by [Alberto Pascual-García](https://apascualgarcia.github.io/).
+This repository for the project was created by Alberto Pascual-García, please [contact](https://apascualgarcia.github.io/) him for any problem with the repository.

 Thank you so much!